10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 Results of Operations

-The following summary of our results of operations should be read in conjunction with our financial statements for the three months and nine months ended October 31, 2023 and 2022, which are included herein.
+The following summary of our results of operations should be read in conjunction with our financial statements for the six months ended July 31, 2024 and 2023, which are included herein.

 Three Months Ended